Civil Rights & Employment

 - Seasonal workers and H-2A visas

-We have litigated some of the largest and most significant civil rights and employment matters in recent U.S. history, including:
+We have litigated some of the largest and most significant civil rights and employment matters in recent U.S. history.

 - Keepseagle v.
 Vilsack (D.D.C.): A more than decade-long, nationwide class action on behalf of Native American farmers and ranchers against the U.S. Department of Agriculture for its systematic race-based discrimination and denial of access to low-interest rate government loans, resulting in a historic settlement of $760 million.

-We helped conceive ground-breaking innovations to help foster diversity, equity, and inclusion:
+We have helped conceive ground-breaking innovations to help foster diversity, equity, and inclusion.

 - The Inclusion Rider: A novel contractual hiring addendum made famous by Frances McDormand in her 2018 Best Actress acceptance speech.
 The addendum stipulates that an employer tackle implicit bias of minorities in its hiring process by interviewing or auditioning minorities for open employment opportunities so that the work place (and the products or services rendered), authentically reflect the world in which we actually live, while protecting creative sovereignty.